 All three Massey Campuses have great accommodation options.
 You can choose to live in a Halls of Residence, or an apartment or studio unit.
-Read more about the Accommodations Options at Massey University.
+Read more about the Massey University Accommodations Options.

 Airport pickup is available and differs for each campus.
 Additional information will be provided by the ISEP Coordinator at Massey.

-Massey University offers a wide range of extra-curricular student activities available for all students, from basketball, to boxing or surfing, to cultural activites.
-Clubs Day, during the first week of the semester, is a great opportunity for students to peruse what’s on offer, but there is also a list of Massey University Clubs.
-Massey also has excellent recreation center facilities available
+Massey University offers a wide range of extra-curricular student activities available for all students, from basketball, to boxing or surfing, to cultural activities.
+Clubs Day, during the first week of the semester, is a great opportunity for students to peruse what’s on offer, for more information, check out the Massey - Auckland Campus University Clubs.
+Massey also has excellent recreation center facilities available.

-Massey University offers a wide range of extra-curricular student activities available for all students, from the Alpine club, to Fire-Spinning, to Waterpolo.
-Clubs Day, during the first week of the semester, is a great opportunity for students to peruse what’s on offer, but there is also a list of Massey University Clubs.
+Massey University offers a wide range of extra-curricular student activities available for all students, from the Alpine club, to Fire-Spinning, to Water polo.
+Clubs Day, during the first week of the semester, is a great opportunity for students to peruse what’s on offer, for more information, check out the Massey - Palmerston North Campus University Clubs.
 Massey also has excellent recreation center facilities available.

 Community Engagement (Internships, Service-Learning, Volunteering, etc.)